 The most recently confirmed figures with regards to the population of Finland date from 2010 when it was reported that 5,365,000 people were living here.
 Those numbers represented a rise of 3.6% from the census of 2000 and is therefore fairly consistent with decade by decade increases over the last fifty years.

-Estimates are released in the country on an annual basis and it is claimed that the Finland population in 2012 has now reached 5,404,956 making this the 112th most populous country on the planet.
+Estimates are released in the country on an annual basis and it is claimed that the Finland population in 2012 had reached 5,404,956 and in 2014, 5,442,300, making this the 113th most populous country on the planet.

 Finland Population Density

 Finland has a total surface area of 338,424 square kilometres or 130,596 square miles and this makes it the 64th largest country in terms of land mass alone.